vacp2p/vac.dev/_posts/2022-04-12-introducing-nwaku.md

 ## Background

-If you've been following our [research log](https://vac.dev/research-log/), you'll know that many things have happened in the world of Waku v2 since [our last general update](./2020-02-14-waku-update.md).
+If you've been following our [research log](https://vac.dev/research-log/), you'll know that many things have happened in the world of Waku v2 since [our last general update](/waku-v2-ethereum-coscup).
-In line with our [long term goals](https://vac.dev/#about), we've introduced new protocols, tweaked our existing protocols and expanded our team capacity.
+In line with our [long term goals](https://vac.dev/#about), we've introduced new protocols, tweaked our existing protocols and expanded our team.
-We've also shown [in a series of practical experiments](./2021-10-25-waku-v1-vs-waku-v2.md) that Waku v2 does indeed deliver on some of the [theoretical advantages](./2020-07-01-waku-v2-pitch.md) it was designed to have over its predecessor, Waku v1.
+We've also shown [in a series of practical experiments](/waku-v1-v2-bandwidth-comparison) that Waku v2 does indeed deliver on some of the [theoretical advantages](/waku-v2-plan) it was designed to have over its predecessor, Waku v1.
 A [sustainability and business workshop](https://forum.vac.dev/t/vac-sustainability-and-business-workshop/116) led to the formulation of a clearer vision for Vac as a team.

 From the beginning, our protocol development has been complemented by various client implementations of these protocols,